Tom Holland (footballer, born 1997): Club career

+In July 2015 Holland signed his first professional contract with Swansea City.
+Whilst at the club he had loan spells with National League sides Eastleigh in 2016 and AFC Fylde in 2017.

 In 2017, Holland signed a two-year contract with The New Saints, who were the champions of the Welsh Premier League at that time.
-He played 74 matches.

-After his contract ended with New Saints in 2019, Holland joined Waterford FC playing the latter half of the season in the Irish Premier Division.
+After his contract ended with New Saints in 2019, Holland joined Waterford playing the latter half of the season in the Irish Premier Division.

+In February 2020 he returned to The New Saints for a second spell with the club.

+In January 2022 he joined Cymru North club Guilsfield.
+Later that year he joined Airbus UK Broughton in June, ahead of the 2022–23 season but departed the club the following month without playing a competitive game.

 International career

-Holland was first inducted into the Irish under-17 national side in 2013.
+Holland qualified to play for the Republic of Ireland as his grandfather was from Cavan.
+Having been selected to play for the Irish under-16 national side in a 2013 tournament in Italy he was subsequently called up to the under-17 national side in 2013.
 He made seven appearances.
-Then in 2016, he became part of the under-19 and under-21 levels.
+Then in 2016, he became part of the under-19 side.